sjhloco/build_fabric/README.md

-# Deploy Leaf and Spine
+# Declaratively deploy Leaf and Spine fabric

 This playbook will deploy a leaf and spine fabric and its related services in a declarative manner.
 You only have to define a few key values such as *naming convention*, *number of devices* and *addresses ranges*, the playbook is smart enough to do the rest for you.